juiceinc/recipe/docs/concepts/overview.rst

 Extensions
 ----------

-Extensions can add to the Recipe object to change how SQL queries get built.
+Extensions add to Recipe to change how SQL queries get built.

 Recipe includes the following built-in extensions.